NORTHERN EXPOSURE FOR LESS

 GETTING AROUND ON THE CHEAP

 You can explore Reykjavík by walking, public transportation, and the occasional taxi.
-To venture beyond -- which you'll definitely want to do -- renting a car saves you from pricey tour buses and allows more flexibility.
+To venture beyond — you definitely want to — renting a car means saving money off pricey tour buses and more flexibility.
 GPS and gravel-and-glass insurance are recommended add-ons for some of the rough and remote roads.
 Alternatively, consider a bus passport that allows you to plan your route and avoid tour costs.

 SAVING WITH THE REYKJAVÍK CITY CARD

-The Reykjavík City Card will save you loads of money in Iceland's capital and beyond.
-The passes are available for 24-hour (about $35), 36-hour (about $47) and 72-hour (about $56) increments and offer you free admission to most museums, free rides on city buses, and big discounts for restaurants, entertainment, shopping, tours, and attractions like thermal pools and whale watching.
+The Reykjavík City Card will save money in Iceland's capital and beyond.
+The passes are available for 24-hour (about $31), 36-hour (about $44) and 72-hour (about $53) increments and offer free admission to most museums, free rides on city buses, and big discounts for restaurants, entertainment, shopping, tours, and attractions such as thermal pools and whale watching.

 Iceland offers plenty of clean, affordable hostels, so consider a Hosteling International membership to save even more.
-For the hotel experience at hostel prices, the stylish Oddsson features a bar and restaurant, rooftop hot tubs, and karaoke.
-You can also find good deals on Airbnb, or visit the tourism office for a directory of guesthouses.
+You can find deals on Airbnb, or visit the tourism office for a directory of guesthouses.
+For a hotel experience at hostel prices, look forward to the Oddsson expected to open in the spring; the stylish previous version featured a bar and restaurant, rooftop hot tubs, and karaoke.

 SLEEPING IN THE GREAT OUTDOORS